antokara/z-uno-water-monitor/README.md

 for either, press 3 times rapidly the _service_ `BTN`. it should turn the led red.

-The inclusion and interview may take longer, when S2 with PIN is enabled.
+* The inclusion and interview may take longer, when S2 with PIN is enabled.
+* Inclusion time is also affected by number of channels and their size (ie. four byte sensor/meters can take twice as much to get included)

 ## troubleshooting